medic/cht-docs/content/en/docs/core/overview/db-schema.md

 }
 ```

-Generally when contactables are **used** in the app they are first "hydrated", with the rest of the information filled in from their parent's place documents:
+Generally when contacts are **used** in the app they are first "hydrated", with the rest of the information filled in from their parent's place documents:

 ```js
 {